Learn to Sail

 Sign up for these courses at SailWaikato

-Put the training into practice with the O’Pen Skiff Friday fun races, followed by a burger dinner.
-Casual club racing for everyone is held at the same time.
+Put the training into practice with the O’Pen Skiff Friday fun races.

 Sign up for the O’Pen Skiff Fridays at SailWaikato.

 Those registered in this program are welcome to participate in Club Sailing on Saturdays, hiring an Open Bic at a nominal fee.

 Sailing Quidditch Tournament

 We can’t really fly on brooms, but sailing must be pretty close in fun.

 Waikato Thames Yachting Association will be running a Sailing Quidditch Tournament on O’Pen Skiff boats this summer on the weekend of Nov 20-21st.
 On the Saturday, we will have the tournament at Ngaroto Sailing Club from 12-4pm (may go longer).
 On Sunday, we will go Mountain biking at Pirongia as a group.